India: What's behind BJP's 'deep state' charges against US? – DW – 12/17/2024

 BJP leaders also accused a group of investigative journalists and India's opposition Congress party of collaborating with them to attack Prime Minister Narendra Modi's government.

-The accusations came as a surprise as both countries have gone to great lengths in recent years to boost political, economic and defense ties with each other.
+The accusations were a surprise as both countries have gone to great lengths in recent years to boost political, economic and defense ties.

 What did the BJP say?